Heat and Molecular Physics

 2. Two assessment tests during the semester and one comprehensive remedial assessment test at the beginning of the exam period.
 Assessment is awarded for at least 4 points out of 8, or 5 points out of 12 after the retake test.

-3. The exam includes 2 theoretical questions, with the final grade being a weighted average of the grade from the oral theoretical part and the grade based on the number of points from the assessment tests during the semester.
+3. The exam includes 2 theoretical questions, with the final grade being a weighted average of the grade from the oral theoretical part and the grade from the assessment tests during the semester.

 - Syllabus of lectures: